Connected Limited Device Configuration: Noteworthy limitations

 Compared to the Java SE environment, several APIs are absent entirely, and some APIs are altered such that code requires explicit changes to support CLDC.
-In particular, certain changes aren't just the absence of classes or interfaces, but actually change the signatures of existing classes in the base class library.
+In particular, certain changes are not just the absence of classes or interfaces, but actually change the signatures of existing classes in the base class library.
 An example of this is the absence of the Serializable interface, which does not appear in the base class library due to restrictions on reflection usage.
 All java.lang.* classes which normally implement Serializable do not, therefore, implement this tagging interface.

 Other examples of limitations depend on the version being used, as some features were re-introduced with version 1.1 of CLDC.